johnrigler/litecore-dimecash/README.md

 DimeCash forks its basic functionality from litecore.
-I call it a language coin because it exploits some simple tricks to create records that are at times readable easily from the ledger.
+It is called a language coin because it exploits some simple tricks to create records that are at times readable easily from the ledger.
 Basically, a special 5-8 digit code (Advanced Satoshi Code) is used in conjunction with an obviously unspendable address to write a message.
 If, for example a zip code were sent, then one might surmise it as such.
 All manner of codes (including octal systems) can achieve different goals.

-Transactions can be based on a secret function which is at first addressed as its sum send to an unspendable address.
-When the function executes successful, it will generate a second hash.
-Any nodes that have the secret stored as a bash function on their local drives would be able to confirm the transaction and direct the previously unspendable funds.
+Transactions can be based on a secret file which is at first addressed as its sum send to an unspendable address.
+Since I come from a unix shell background, I tend to express the secret as a bash function and use the 'sum' command to create a very small hash.
+Any nodes that have the secret stored as a bash function on their local drives would be able to confirm the transaction, process and display it as human-readable text, or execute it locally.

 Example: